Yousufhadi/Correlation-plot/README.md

 # Correlation-plot

+This repository contains an R script that:
-R script for generating clustered correlation matrix using corrplot.
+  Computes a correlation matrix
+  Creates a color-coded and hierarchically clustered correlation plot Adds optional customization settings